Maturity and Independence

 Academic Resources

 - Course Materials: You are notified via your student portal at least two weeks prior to the start of your course regarding books or materials that you need to purchase.
-Other course specific supplies will be provided, if applicable.
+Any other course specific supplies will be provided, if applicable.
 You should come prepared with pencils/pens, a notebook and any other essential items that you need for note-taking.

 Academic Project